Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 In runtime, we observe that the generated functions are efficient in processing the documents.
 For example, over the 9,500 function runs (from 95 functions evaluated on 100 documents each) in the FDA 510(k) setting, we find that the average time to run one function over one document is 0.00025s on a 2 CPU machine. \\

-\parindent{12pt} \textbf{Improved quality and reliability.} Even though \systemnamea{} directly processes each document with the LLM, \systemnamec{} surprisingly performs 12.1 F1 (22\%) better (\cref{tab:evaporate_vs_fm_openie}).
+\parindent{12pt} \textbf{Improved quality and reliability.} Even though \systemnamea{} directly processes each document with the LLM, \systemnamec{} surprisingly performs 10.1 F1 (18\%) better (\cref{tab:evaporate_vs_fm_openie}).

-\textit{What are the failure modes of \systemnamea{}?} We profile the errors of \systemnamea{} and find the main issue is inconsistency or a lack of reliability.
+\textit{What are the failure modes of \systemnamea{}?} The method yields inconsistent generations.
 On the Medical FDA report setting:(1) The LLM misses an average of 4.4 attributes that are present in the gold schema (27.5\% of gold attributes) per document.
 Among the gold attributes that are missed, all \textit{are extracted} in at least one document.
 (2) Further, the LLM outputs an average of 9.7 attributes or values that are not explicitly mentioned in the documents.
 (3) Finally, attributes are reworded in diverse ways across documents --- the attribute \verb|classification| is extracted in 4 different ways across the sample of 10 documents (i.e. ``classification'', ``device classification'', ``regulatory information'', missing).
-As the error modes are quite varied, it is unclear how to improve quality. \footnote{When we replace text-davinci-003 with text-curie-001, a smaller, but cheaper LLM, an average of 5.1 gold attributes are missing per document and an average of 30.3 attributes are identified, but not explicitly mentioned in the documents.}
+Since the error modes are quite varied, it is unclear how to improve quality.

 \paragraph{Why does \systemnamec{} improve quality?} We validate that our Algorithm \ref{alg:approach} for selecting and aggregating functions leads to the quality improvements over \systemnamea{}.